-C. Where constrained by cost or State design requirements, incorporate the use of streetprint with stamped and hued asphalt to highlight pedestrian crosswalks.
+C. Where constrained by cost or State design requirements, incorporate the use of streetprint with hued asphalt to highlight pedestrian crosswalks.
 Elsewhere, allow flexibility to utilize pavers, bricks and alternate treatments that meet the following criteria:

-- 1. minimize the gaps between paving slabs and any vertical deviation between textured pavers; - 2. define the junction between the footway and roadway with a curb or tactile paving; and - 3. construct all crosswalks and curbs in the most safe and stable manner. - D. Pedestrian Refuge Islands- Materials specified in this policy should be used in pedestrian refuge islands where it is not possible to provide for a grassed or landscaped refuge island.
+- 1. minimize the gaps between paving slabs and any vertical deviation between textured pavers; - 2. define the junction between the footway and roadway with a curb or tactile paying; and - 3. construct all crosswalks and curbs in the most safe and stable manner. - D. Pedestrian Refuge Islands- Materials specified in this policy should be used in pedestrian refuge islands where it is not possible to provide for a grassed or landscaped refuge island.
 Exhibit 4 shows examples of the application of this policy within the GMA. - 5.3 School Zone Safety (Stephen Foster Elementary School)- Where schools are located at signalized intersections, the school zone signs should be placed adjacent to those lanes which approach the traffic signal, in appropriate proximity to the intersection.
-For example, a school zone sign on the westbound approach of NW 39th Avenue was moved from the west side to the east side of the NW 6th Street intersection. - Pedestrian Traffic Signals- signalization to accommodate pedestrian traffic at designated crosswalks shall be in accordance with the Transportation Equity Act for the 21st Century (TEA-21) Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Use (SAFETEA-LU) and the Americans with Disablility Act (ADA).
+For example, a school zone sign on the westbound approach of NW 39th Avenue was moved from the west side to the east side of the NW 6th Street intersection. - 5.4 Pedestrian Traffic Signals signalization to accommodate pedestrian traffic at designated crosswalks shall be in accordance with the Transportation Equity Act for the 21st Century (TEA-21) and the Americans with Disablility Act (ADA).
 Therefore, where appropriate, in new transportation projects and plans, the installation of pedestrian traffic signals shall feature audible traffic signals with accessible pedestrian signals actuators and countdown signal heads.
-This policy was initially approved on February 15, 2001.
+This policy was approved on February 15, 2001.